How To Combine PPC and SEO Synergies

 SEO and Google Search Ads have so many synergies and data that can be utilized to drive growth for both marketing strategies.
 However, this data isn’t always shared to support the other program.

-There is a reason for this, each marketing strategy requires a specialized skill set, and often are managed by separate individuals and teams (SEOs and Paid Search Marketers).
+There is a reason for this, each marketing strategy requires a specialized skill set and often is managed by separate individuals and teams (SEOs and Paid Search Marketers).

 Efficiencies Between the Two Channels

-When we can get paid search and SEO together to share key insights, both parties will benefit.
+Both parties will benefit when we can get paid search and SEO together to share critical insights.
 Within this blog post, I’ll share several synergies search engine marketers can leverage to drive more results through Google just by sharing a few pieces of data.

 Google Search Console for Google Search Keyword Mining

-Often when advertisers decide to start adverting with Google Ads, the Google Search Ads marketer will do their own research of keywords to target, via Google Keyword Planner Tool.
-What I find is they rarely jump into Google Search Console, which holds a treasure trove of awesome search queries to potentially target through paid ads.
+Often when advertisers decide to start adverting with Google Ads, the Google Search Ads marketer will do their research of keywords to target, via Google Keyword Planner Tool.
+What I find is they rarely jump into Google Search Console, which holds a treasure trove of awesome search queries to target through paid ads potentially.

-Google Search Console will report the exact search queries users are typing before they go to your website.
+Google Search Console will report the exact search queries users are typing before visiting your website.

-I strongly recommend that the search ads manager get access to Google Search Console to identify highly relevant keywords to target via Paid, especially for keywords that have high intent, but the organic positioning is relatively low.
+I strongly recommend that the search ads manager get access to Google Search Console to identify highly relevant keywords to target via Paid, especially for keywords with high intent but relatively low organic positioning.

-Below is an example screenshot from Google Search Console, where you can identify search queries to potentially target through Paid Search.
-My recommendation is to revisit these reports every few months, just to see if there are any keywords in your PPC program you can expand upon.
+Below is an example screenshot from Google Search Console, where you can potentially identify search queries to target through Paid Search.
+I recommend revisiting these reports every few months to see if there are any keywords in your PPC program you can expand upon.

-This report is also very helpful for new products/services, where you may not know exactly how users are searching.
-Additionally, as we migrate more into voice search and search queries are getting longer (as users are speaking the search vs. typing), this report will give insights into how users are searching so you can maintain a presence.
+This report also benefits new products/services, where you may not know how users search.
+Additionally, as we migrate more into voice search and search queries are getting longer (as users are speaking the search vs. typing), this report will give insights into how users search so you can maintain a presence.

 Google Search Ads Keyword Data for SEO Targeting

-With Google Search Ads, you can quickly test keywords with a flip of a switch.
+With Google Search Ads, you can quickly test keywords with a flip switch.
 If you’re unsure which keywords to optimize your site, consider testing a variety of keywords through Google Search Ads.
-Put a sufficient budget against this test (example: drive at least 100 – 150 clicks per keyword theme), and see how each of these themes of keywords perform.
+Put a sufficient budget against this test (for example: drive at least 100 – 150 clicks per keyword theme), and see how each of these themes of keywords perform.

 You’ll likely find some keywords that will have a high conversion rate.
 Once you’ve identified these keywords, pass this to the SEO marketer for optimization.
-This way you’re focusing your efforts on search queries that have the best chance to drive the business outcome, vs. keywords that can drive traffic, but not as many conversions.
+This way, you’re focusing on search queries with the best chance to drive the business outcome vs. keywords that can drive traffic but not as many conversions.

 This might be a worthwhile investment as SEO takes time.
 Changes you make to your site may not have an impact until 4-8 weeks down the road.
-It’s since SEO is a time-consuming nature, it’s best to focus on the specific search queries you want to optimize for, which could save you a considerable amount of time down the road.
+Since SEO is time-consuming, it’s best to focus on the specific search queries you want to optimize for, which could save you a considerable amount of time down the road.

 Ad Copy Testing for Meta Descriptions

 Within Google Ads, open up a recent ad report (90 days of data), and look at your top-performing ads.
-You’ll likely identify ad copy that seems to resonate and yield the highest click-through rates.
-Once you’ve identified the common messaging that is driving a high click-through rate, incorporate this within your organic meta descriptions.
-For example, maybe it’s an offer, or a main selling proposition or benefit.
+You’ll likely identify the ad copy that seems to resonate and yield the highest click-through rates.
+Once you’ve identified the common messaging driving a high click-through rate, incorporate this within your organic meta descriptions.
+For example, maybe it’s an offer, main selling proposition, or benefit.
 Whatever language seems to work, let’s use that for SEO.

-The benefit of this more organic traffic from higher click through rates.
-Beyond this, this could positively increase your organic ranking on Google over time.
-If Google is seeing that your organic listings are experiencing a strong CTR relative to your competition, it may continue to move you up the ranking, as you’re showing value to the end-user, through a strong click-through rate.
+The benefit of this is more organic traffic from higher click-through rates.
+Beyond this, this could increase your organic ranking on Google over time.
+If Google sees that your organic listings are experiencing a strong CTR relative to your competition, it may continue to move you up the ranking, as you’re showing value to the end user through a strong click-through rate.

 Cutting Ad Spend

 For example, many advertisers pay for traffic on their branded terms.
-This often makes sense, especially if other competitors are bidding on your brand.
-However, if there are no competitors bidding on your brand and you own the top organic positioning, you should save this PPC (pay per click) budget and reallocate to keywords where your organic presence is relatively low.
+This often makes sense, especially if competitors bid on your brand.
+However, suppose no competitors are bidding on your brand, and you own the top organic positioning.
+In that case, you should save this PPC (pay-per-click) budget and reallocate to keywords with a relatively low organic presence.

 How About You?

-The above are some of the general PPC – SEO synergies that we find value, but I would love to hear from you!
+The above are some of the available PPC – SEO synergies that we find value in, but I would love to hear from you!
 Comment below on other PPC – SEO synergies that you typically partake in.

 […] learn of the four strategies below, visit my blog post on How to Combine PPC and SEO Synergies at SEO Mechanic.
 Within this blog post I’ll break […]